Written by Jamie Bantleman

 Creatine is one of the most highly studied supplements and is used by strength athletes, those with sport performance goals and bodybuilders alike.
 Not many supplements have this reach due to them usually targeting one specific type of training.
 However, Creatine can both increase strength as well as improve the growth of muscle tissue.

 “Creatine is a molecule in an energy system (creatine phosphate) that can rapidly produce energy (ATP) to support cellular function.
-Thus its performance-enhancing and neuroprotective properties aid training and competition.
+Thus its performance-enhancing properties aid training and competition.
 A well-researched supplement, creatine is remarkably safe for most people”.

 The Benefits Of Creatine Monohydrate

 When we workout, we produce a high level of cortisol (stress) due to the body being placed under increased tension and exertion.
 The role of creatine in the body is that of storing high energy groups in the form of creatine phosphate.
 When the increased level of cortisol is on the body, the high energy is released therefore helping to improve strength within the workout.
 Linking back to those who play sport, strength athletes and bodybuilders, the main aim or at least one of the main aims in all of these sectors is to improve your strength too, therefore, have a bigger recruitment in muscle fibres to improve their ability in whatever they may be doing.

 When we are looking at supplementation we can notice that foods also have that particular nutrient or vitamin in.
 In this case, creatine is found in foods such as eggs, meat and fish.
 However, for the dosages that are recommended to have an effective impact on the body, I would highly recommend Creatine Monohydrate as, in supplement form, it is much more easily accessible.